I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dmusprop/ns-dmusprop-_synth_stats.md

 Specifies the average number of voices playing.

+`TotalCPU`

+Specifies the total CPU usage (all voices), which is expressed as a percentage (a fraction multiplied by 100).

+`CPUPerVoice`

+Specifies the CPU usage per voice, which is expressed as a percentage (a fraction multiplied by 100).

+`LostNotes`

+Specifies the number of notes lost.
+Notes can be dropped if the number of simultaneous voices exceeds the maximum specified by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff537405">KSPROPERTY_SYNTH_PORTPARAMETERS</a> property.
+For additional information, see <a href="https://msdn.microsoft.com/fb1e6c36-02b4-41a6-b9c4-09f393d389db">Voice Allocation</a>.

+`FreeMemory`

+Specifies the amount of free memory in bytes.
+This is the storage that remains available for downloading additional DLS data resources.

+`PeakVolume`

+Specifies the peak volume level expressed as decibels multiplied by 100.

 ## Remarks
 The <a href="https://msdn.microsoft.com/library/windows/hardware/ff537406">KSPROPERTY_SYNTH_RUNNINGSTATS</a> property uses the SYNTH_STATS structure to query a DirectMusic miniport driver for statistics about a synthesizer.